PART 1 - THE SACRED PARTS OF MY SOUL

 KEY CHAPTER TAKEAWAY #3

-Being young, naive, and impressionable without true guidance can lead to a great deal of confusion surrounding who God is, and who He isn’t.
+Being young, naive, and impressionable without proper guidance can lead to confusion surrounding who God is and who He isn’t.

 KEY CHAPTER TAKEAWAY #4

-God knows our true “heart’s desire” and will take us on a journey that will eventually lead directly into His loving arms.
+God knows our genuine “heart’s desire” and will guide us on a journey that eventually leads directly into His loving arms.

 KEY CHAPTER TAKEAWAY #5